ruester/gfz-command-line-tool-repository/doc/IncludedProcesses.md

 file.
 The output of the process is a shakemap.
 Similar to Quakeledger Shakyground is a python3 script.

-THe main version of Shakyground you can find here: https://github.com/GFZ-Centre-for-Early-Warning/shakyground
+The main version of Shakyground you can find here: https://github.com/GFZ-Centre-for-Early-Warning/shakyground

 We included the following improvements: